MRafayAhmed/Nexium_MRafay-Assign1/README.md

 ##  License

-This project is for educational/demo purposes only.
+This project is only for educational/demo purposes.